songtianyi/acmer-qualification-code/README.md

 ### Programming Contest Archive

-Some coding contest solutions are achived are achived and grouped by hosted platform like *Codeforces*
+Some coding contest solutions are achieved and grouped by hosted platform like *Codeforces*.

 | :warning: Note |
 |:---------------------------|